-Moreover, don’t forget we’re in the digital age, and you can tend to your mental health from the comfort of your own home, and phone screen.
+Moreover, don’t forget we’re in the digital age, and you can tend to your mental health from the comfort of your own home and phone screen.

-MoodKit is a cognitive behavior therapy-based app that tracks your mood, social engagement, thoughts, activities, and diet through the use of artificial intelligence.
+MoodKit is a cognitive behavior therapy-based app that tracks your mood, social engagement, thoughts, activities, and diet through artificial intelligence.
 Similarly, apps like Talkspace, LARKR, and Brightside can connect you directly to a therapist via video or text.
 Additionally, Headspace and Calm can guide you through meditation if you subscribe to their monthly plans.